GeParkinson/bht-chatbot/README.md

 If all went well, you should see the application appearing at [localhost:8080/bht-chatbot](http://localhost:8080/bht-chatbot)

+## Known issues
+- The usage of `./gradlew chatbotRun` is not working under Mac OSX

 ## Used online sources
 - [Markdown CheetSheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)
 - [Docker base image for WildFly application server](https://hub.docker.com/r/jboss/wildfly/)
 - [Gradle 3.5 User Guide](https://docs.gradle.org/3.5/userguide/userguide.html)